-Description The DAG 6.1S card uses the ERF Type 1 POS HDLC Variable Length Record.
+Description The DAG 6.2S uses the ERF Type 1 POS HDLC Variable Length Record and the ERF Type 2 Ethernet Variable Length Record.
 Timestamps are in little-endian [Pentium native] byte order.
 All other fields are in big-endian [network] byte order.
 All payload data is captured as a byte stream, no byte re-ordering is applied.